-On the N2862/63/90 probes, the trimmer capacitor is the yellow adjustment on the probe tip.
-On other probes, the trimmer capacitor is located on the probe BNC connector.
+On N2894A probes, the trimmer capacitor is located on the probe BNC connector.

 - 7 Connect probes to all other oscilloscope channels (channel 2 of a 2-channel oscilloscope, or channels 2, 3, and 4 of a 4-channel oscilloscope). - 8 Repeat the procedure for each channel.